IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 ```

 ### Deploying the Cluster
-The LSF cluster is deployed by creating an instance of a "lsfcluster".
+The cluster is deployed by creating an instance of a **lsfcluster**.
 Use the file from above to deploy the cluster e.g.
+OpenShift users can deploy the cluster from the GUI by providing the yaml file created in the above steps.
+Kubernetes users can use the following:
 ```bash
 kubectl create -n {Your namespace} -f example-lsf.yaml
 ```